claytomode/echo-chat/README.md

    idevicebackup2 backup ~/iphone_backup
    ```

 7. Locate the `Manifest.db` file inside your backup folder.
-This database tracks files in the backup.
-It should be at:
+This database tracks file locations in the backup.
-   `~/iphone_backup/Manifest.db`

 8. Query `Manifest.db` to find the fileID and relative path of `sms.db`
    ``` bash